 When you apply to MIT, you apply to the entire university, not to a specific major or school, so all first-year students begin MIT undeclared.
 During your first year, MIT will provide academic fairs, lectures, seminars, and other programs to help you determine which major will suit you best; you are then free to choose from among any of MIT’s courses of study, without any additional requirements or admission procedures.

-As an administrative matter, MIT is organized into five schools:
+As an administrative matter, MIT is organized into six schools: